-- Suppliers handling or supplying raw materials or finished goods: an on-site compliance audit is performed. - Suppliers providing equipment or services: a remote desktop compliance audit is performed.
+- Suppliers handling or supplying raw materials or finished goods: an on-site compliance audit is performed. - Suppliers providing equipment or services with annual spend greater than €100,000: a remote desktop compliance audit is performed.

 Audited sites need to rectify any non-compliances identified in the audits within 90 days.
-The Social Accountability Director can authorise an extension to this period in exceptional circumstances.
+The Procurement Business Integrity Committee (comprised of the Chief Procurement Officer, Chief Business Integrity Officer, and Vice Presidents from; Human Resources and Integrated Social Sustainability functions), who advise on complicated supplier non-compliance cases, can authorise an extension to this period in exceptional circumstances.